Hump buried the body beneath an ancient ash tree.

 It shook again.

 He envisioned the shape of the tombstone in his mind.
-There was more to magic than merely being able to picture something, you had to have the conviction to make it happen.
+There was more to magic than merely being able to picture something, you had to fix the spell’s formational channels in your mind and have the conviction to make it happen.
 To believe indisputably that the world would move when you commanded.
 He could tell it was working when the essence within him began to stir and interact with that of the world around him.
 It washed through him from his heart to his hands in a wave of warmth, surging out of his fingertips and into his staff.

-The runes on his staff began to glow with a bronze radiance—the essence of earth.
-The same light smoked from them faintly.
-They were there to help control the essence, to give it power and guide it into the crystal at the head of the staff, where it would be contained until the spell was ready.
+The runes along its shaft glowed with the essence of the earth, its bronze radiance smoking from them faintly.
+They were there to help control the essence, to give it power and guide it into the heartstone focus at the head of the staff, where it would be contained until the spell was ready.
 As essence flooded in, the crystal shone brightly, the surface bubbling with light as the power inside tried to break free.
 The earth awakened in response.
-Particles of dirt rose into the air around Hump, hovering a few inches from the ground as if drawn by a magnet.
+Particles of dirt rose into the air around Hump, hovering a few inches from the ground as if drawn up by a magnet.

 “Transform Earth,” Hump whispered, releasing the spell.

-Cold swept through him, jutting out from his heart, his blood suddenly turning to ice—the price of using essence.
+A chill swept through him, jutting out from his heart—the price of using essence.
 Thin tendrils of bronze light spiralled from the crystal like scraggly spiderwebs torn in the wind.
-They pierced the ground, seeking the stone within.
+They pierced the ground, seeking the stones below.
 He drew them to him, directing them with his will.
-At first, only the pebble sized ones came, rising from the dirt and clumping together in the air before him, then came the larger, fist sized rocks.
-He shaped them into the tombstone, breaking and binding the stones together using his essence.
+At first, only the pebble sized ones came, rising from the dirt and clumping together in the air before him, then the larger, fist sized rocks.
+He shaped them into the tombstone, breaking and binding the stones together with an effort of will and essence.

 When he was satisfied, he released it.
 The tombstone thumped to the ground.
 It was more oval than rectangle, and that was being generous.
-Crafting essence into intricate shapes had never been his strong point.
+Where he’d bound the rocks together it had come out bumpy and rough, but crafting essence into intricate shapes had never been his strong point.
 Even straight edges were a challenge.
-Smokey, bronze streams of essence leaked from the tombstone, a sign that he’d used way too much compared to what he’d needed.
+Essence smoked out from faint cracks in the stone, bronze light still glowing inside in a way that reminded him of molten rock.
+It was also a sign that he’d used far more essence than he’d needed to.
+Master Sethril would have chided him for such inefficiency.

 Hump smiled.
 His master would have liked that.